neo-project/docs/docs/en-us/reference/rpc/latest-version/api/listplugins.md

-# listplugins method
+﻿# listplugins Method

-Returns a list of plugins loaded by the node.
+Return a list of plugins loaded by the node.

 ## Example